kubos/kubos/docs/contribution-process.md

 - The 'Component/s' field should be updated, if possible, to list the related area/s affected by this issue.
 - The description should go into more detail about what the problem/feature is and what needs to be done in order to complete the task.
+    * If you are creating a story, the description should follow the [Agile user story template](https://www.mountaingoatsoftware.com/agile/user-stories)
 - If you're creating a bug, update the 'Affects Version/s' field to document the oldest affected version of the project

 If you want to create an issue but not immediately work on it, the description field should be an in-depth summary of the problem/feature